helmasaur/zodiac-signs/README.md

 ## Translation

-For the moment, the only avaible languages are English and French.
+### Available languages

+- English (en)
+- French (fr)
+- Russian (ru)
+- Turkish (tr)

 Obviously, you are free to participate to the translation in any other language.

-### Available languages

-- English
-- French
-- Russian

 ## Thanks

 - The Programming Discussion and the Coding Den Discord servers;
-- Micah Akpan for the original package: [sign-teller](https://github.com/micah-akpan/sign-teller).
+- @micah-akpan for the original package: [sign-teller](https://github.com/micah-akpan/sign-teller);
+- @devmartynov for the Russian translation;
+- @alisincar for the Turkish translation.

 ## License